iSmoothBlog/UFWApp/README.md

 ```
 **Note:**

->This will wipe all profiles configured on your system to be replaced with **UFWApp** implementation.
+>This will swap old profiles configured on your system to be replaced with **UFWApp** implementation instead.

 ## Usage
 Exchange `*` with a selected profile: